-- A range of planned activities for whole-year groups and groups of students takes place through:

-- PHSE and lecture series programmes

-- Assemblies and tutor-time programmes

-- Bucks Skills Show

-- Extra-curricular and super-curricular programmes (eg Medical Mavericks, Vivit Post-Mortem Live, MicroTyco & NFTS competitions) - 6th Form Futures Programme activities and events (eg university and employer talks, networking groups, workshops, employer Masterclass days) - External courses and programmes (eg UCAT, BMAT, LNAT, Med, Vet, Oxbridge, conservatoires) - Targeted employer encounters and workshops - All staff have a responsibility to involve careers within their planned learning at subject level.
+- A range of planned activities for whole-year groups and groups of students takes place through: - PHSE and lecture series programmes - Assemblies and tutor-time programmes - Bucks Skills Show - Extra-curricular and super-curricular programmes - 6th Form Futures Programme activities and events (eg university and employer talks, networking groups, workshops, employer Masterclass days) - External courses and programmes (eg UCAT, BMAT, LNAT, Med, Vet, Oxbridge, conservatoires) - Targeted employer encounters and workshops

+• All staff have a responsibility to involve careers within their planned learning at subject level.
 They have received training in the form of CPD linked to Careers in the Curriculum.